Types of Hearing Aids

 algorithms based on new, advanced understanding of human hearing that delivers a

-more natural, lifelike listening and communication experience. unlike the
+more natural, lifelike listening and communication experience.
+Unlike the

-programmable analog signal processor the programmable digital signal processor
+programmable analog signal processor, the programmable digital signal processor

 ear.
 The sound is much more natural in quality.
 These hearing aids